hoffmangroup/acidbio/README.md

 This section lists the tools for testing with its command-line interface.
 In the command-line interface, replace instances of the input BED file with `FILE` and instances of other file formats with the corresponding macro from `file-locations`.
+For tools that use multiple BED files, you may reuse the BED file by having `FILE` appear multiple times in the command-line interface.
+Alternatively, there are other BED files availabe in the `bed/data` directory called `intersect_file03.bed` to `intersect_file12.bed` for each BED variant that have the same format as the standard BED file test case (`03-standard_chrom.bed`).
+For tools that require an output directory, you should use `TEMPDIR/` as the directory.
+The test harness will replace TEMPDIR with a temporary directory that is deleted after the tool finishes testing.

 For example, Bazam, a tool that uses a BAM file and BED file, could be listed as:

 ```YAML